 Still, in the example I mention above, I can only hope that my metaphorical cleavage was just right and while I personally believe that less is more, “less is more” does not mean “none at all.”

-I will add that I believe it’s important that we speak our minds and do so clearly.
+It’s also important that we speak our minds and do so clearly.
 But everything about communication should serve a purpose, whether that’s fun, flirtation, or negotiation.
 That said, it’s easier to gauge what to say and how to say it – not to mention what to show and just how much – when we’re face to face with our target audience.

 Online?
 It’s far more challenging though it seems so simple.
 Isn’t that part of the seduction as we continue to use the web as something of a free-for-all, encouraged by a sense of privacy that is utterly false?